Grenfell Art Gallery

 The Grenfell Art Gallery is a contemporary art museum on Grenfell Campus, Memorial University in Corner Brook, Newfoundland.
 Established in 1988, the gallery is closely associated with the university's visual arts program, and is situated on the second floor of the Fine Arts Building on campus.
-As of 2018, the Grenfell Art Gallery is the only museum in Newfoundland and Labrador with a sole focus on visual art.
 Its collection includes more than 5,000 works spanning Canadian historical and contemporary art.
-As of 2017, its director is Matthew Hills.
-Previous directors include Colleen O'Neill (1988-1998), Gail Tuttle (1998-2008), and Charlotte Jones (2009-2017).
+As of 2024, its director is Jane Walker.
+Previous directors include Colleen O'Neill (1988 - 1998), Gail Tuttle (1998 - 2008), Charlotte Jones (2009 - 2017), and Matthew Hills (2017-2023).
 The Grenfell Gallery facilitates the North-West-River-Artist-In-Residence.
 It has also hosted artists in residence at Grenfell Campus.

 Exhibitions and events

 The gallery exhibits Canadian and international artists year round.
 Recent shows have included such prominent artists as Sobey Art Award winner Ursula Johnson, as well as Anne Troake, who both exhibited in 2015.
 Other noted exhibitions include: